benwilcock/cf-cqrs-microservice-sampler/README.md

 > You **don't** need to install Gradle.
 The source code includes a `gradlew.sh` and a `gradlew.bat` file that you can use to run gradle commands.

- - Start PCF-Dev with Spring Cloud Services:
+2. Start PCF-Dev with Spring Cloud Services:

   `cf dev start -s all`

 > Starting PCF-Dev takes about 8 minutes depending on your PC.
 It emulates complex cloud infrastructure in a local VirtualBox environemnt.

- - Attach to PCF-Dev from the cf CLI:
+3. Attach to PCF-Dev from the cf CLI:

  `cf dev target`

 > You have now activated your PCF-Dev client and it's ready to push applications to your local cloud development environment.

- - Create a MySQL database backing-service called `mysql` in your local cloud:
+4. Create a MySQL database backing-service called `mysql` in your local cloud:

  `cf create-service p-mysql 512mb mysql`

- - Create a RabbitMQ messaging backing-service called `rabbit` in your local cloud:
+5. Create a RabbitMQ messaging backing-service called `rabbit` in your local cloud:

  `cf create-service p-rabbitmq standard rabbit`

- - Setup the Spring Cloud Config backing-service in your local cloud (use the script provided, takes a few minutes - use `cf services` to check progress):
+6. Setup the Spring Cloud Config backing-service in your local cloud (use the script provided, takes a few minutes - use `cf services` to check progress):

  `config-server-setup.sh`

- - Now **"Push"** the project to your local cloud:
+7. Now **"Push"** the project to your local cloud:

  `cf push`

 > The push uses the `manifest.yml` file.
 This file tells the cf CLI where to find the apps to deploy and which backing-services to "bind" the apps to.

+## Test the app

- - Run the integration tests to check everything works:
+1. Run the integration tests to check everything works:

  `./gradlew integration-test:integrationTest`

 > The tests should run and pass.
 Commands executed on the **command** side result in events being stored in the database and sent out via RabbitMQ.
 The **query** side is listening to RabbitMQ for these events, and then posts records into the Product materialised-view (it's own database).

- - Use the "add" command to add a Product:
+2. Use the "add" command to add a Product:

 `curl -X POST http://command.local.pcfdev.io:80/add/fb226b13-65f5-47bf-8a06-f97affaaf60f?name=MyTestProduct`

- - Query for the Product you just added:
+3. Query for the Product you just added:

 `curl -X GET http://query.local.pcfdev.io:80/products/fb226b13-65f5-47bf-8a06-f97affaaf60f`